Suspected herdsmen kill Man O’War member in Oyo - Vanguard News

 “By the time he was leaving, he was wearing his Man O’War uniform because he just left the meeting.
 He had a short on (Man O’War uniform) and a black round neck with the Man O’War logo and ‘Security’ inscription at the back.”

 ” As he leaves around past 6 PM, they flashed him and he thought they were policemen and he stopped.
-As he stopped, maybe they thought he was an OPC or Vigilante member based on his dressings and immediately they released a bullet on him and he died.”
+As he stopped, maybe they thought he was an OPC or Vigilante member based on his dressings and immediately they released bullets on him and he died.

 The corpse was initially deposited at Iganna Police Station before it was handed over to the family on Wednesday.